alph4byt3/CTF-Stuff/Waffle-Land.md

 If the page returns no error, this is a strong indication that the site is vulnerable.

-I then start adding more values to determine the amount of columns in the product table
+I then start incrementing the value to determine the amount of columns in the product table

 > `' ORDER BY 2`